History of Sega in Ukraine

 Kenga created its own TV program called Kenga Predstavlyaet to promote it's games.
 Steepler, on the other hand, supported the Hrayutʹ Usi!
 There was also a Sega Ostrov show and some rumors say that the Russian series Sonic - Super Hedgehog was also broadcast in Ukraine.

-Despite the large piracy, Sega recognized Mega Drive as a success in the Ukraine.
-To act even more effectively against piracy, in 1996 Bitman, became the distributor No.1 of Sega Europe in both Russia and the CIS, replacing Forrus' role in the latter.
+Despite the large piracy, Sega recognized Mega Drive as a success in the CIS countries.
+To act even more effectively against piracy, in 1996 Bitman, became the distributor No.1 of Sega Europe in both Russia and the CIS, replacing Forrus role.
 Bitman distribute the Mega Drive 2, Sega Saturn , Sega Mega-CD model 2, Sega Game Gear, Sega 32X and Sega Pico in addition to the Super Bitman all in the European PAL system.
 After the success of Mega Drive, Sega had high hopes for the distribution of Sega Saturn.
 The Russian and CIS markets have become a priority among former Eastern Bloc countries.
 Despite the efforts of Buka and Bitman, Sega Saturn just as in other countries of the world did not sell as good as Mega Drive.

 Sega Dreamcast has also reached Ukraine.
 In 2000 NVT was appointed a distributor and started selling consoles.
 Consoles were sold along with Russian documents.
 The end of 2000 was marked by a boom for DC consoles in the CIS countries, which was related to the mass distribution of Russified versions of games (pirated ones) and the decrease in prices of the console and games thanks to official distribution.
 Despite the failure of Dreamcast in the world, in the CIS countries the console was well received and could be bought until the end of 2003.
 The original games were rare and pirate games were popular, which were translated into Russian.
 Several companies producing unoriginal Russian translations such as Vector, had their representatives in the CIS.